-This museum is not only about salt, but also about the life of people in this area.
+This museum is not only about salt but also about the life of people in this area.

 The museum is not big but quite charming.
 Our visit took about two hours.

 Throughout our visit to Austria, I noticed that explanations in museums and tours are shorter in English.
 If you have 100% of the information in German, then there is only 80% in English.
 The same was for this museum.
-But, if there were no English explanations, our museum tour would have been much shorter.
+But, if there had been no English explanations, our museum tour would have been much shorter.